ViliamVadocz/esolang/README.md

 Includes a neat interpreter for Brainfuck written in Python.
 Supports the `;` command which outputs the value instead of the ASCII character.

-## Hylang
+## Volpe

 Hytak's experimental language.
-There's no compiler or interpreter yet, as it is still being planned.
+Everything is functions.